 The aw-qt application is the easiest way to use ActivityWatch.
 It creates a trayicon and automatically starts the server and the default watchers.

-./aw-qt binary in the installation directory (either from your terminal or on Windows by double-clicking).
-You now should see an icon appear in your system tray (unless you’re running Gnome 3, where there is no system tray).
+Simply run the :code:`./aw-qt` binary in the installation directory (either from your terminal or on Windows by double-clicking).
+You now should see an icon appear in your system tray.

 You should now also have the web interface running at localhost:5600 and will in a few minutes be able to view your data under the Activity section!